projectsesame/sesame/site/content/resources/upgrading.md

 ---
-title: Upgrading Contour
+title: Upgrading Sesame
 layout: page
 ---

 <!-- NOTE: this document should be formatted with one sentence per line to made reviewing easier. -->

-This document describes the changes needed to upgrade your Contour installation.
+This document describes the changes needed to upgrade your Sesame installation.

 <div id="toc" class="navigation"></div>

-## Upgrading Contour 1.19.0 to 1.19.1
+## Upgrading Sesame 1.19.0 to 1.19.1

-Contour 1.19.1 is the current stable release.
+Sesame 1.19.1 is the current stable release.

 ### Required Envoy version